rvaiya/warpd/README.md

 ```

 *Note:* On initialization you may be prompted to add the warpd binary to your
-accessibility settings.
-If you are upgrading it may also be necessary to run
+accessibility settings. **If you are upgrading it may also be necessary to run
-`sudo tccutil reset Accessibility` (**this will remove all applications
+`sudo tccutil reset Accessibility` (this will remove all applications
-from your accessibility settings**), since macos appears to cache the binary
-checksum.
+from your accessibility settings)**.
+The service is now also managed by a
+launchd service (see below) and should not be explicitly started by the
+user.

 *Note 2:* Some programs (e.g iTerm) have a 'secure input mode' that may need to be
 disabled in order for warpd to work properly.